sakata325/portfolio_chatbot/README.md

 # Portfolio-ChatBot

-This project implements a chatbot for a portfolio website hosted on STUDIO. he chatbot is embedded as an iframe and keeps its knowledge up-to-date by periodically crawling the portfolio site.
+This project implements a chatbot for a portfolio website hosted on STUDIO.
+The chatbot is embedded as an iframe and keeps its knowledge up-to-date by periodically crawling the portfolio site.
 - <https://hayatasakataportfolio.studio.site/>

 ## Features